-- 3.25.
+- 4.25.
 We are driven at all times by the mantra that 'engagement leads to action'.
 After every major workshop, we published an independentlyproduced findings report so that stakeholders have full transparency of the feedback we have received.
-To ensure we structured all opinions and methods, we put appropriate architecture in place (summarised in figure SA-03.13) to effectively collect, organise and visualise: - The sources of information (engagement, research etc.), - The stakeholders we interacted with - The feedback collected. - 3.26.
-As outlined in Section 5, after each phase of our stakeholder engagement programme, we produced a synthesis report summarising all of the key feedback received.
+To ensure we structured all opinions and methods, we put appropriate architecture in place (summarised in figure SA-05.14) to effectively collect, organise and visualise: - The sources of information (engagement, research etc.), - The stakeholders we interacted with - The feedback collected. - 4.26.
+As outlined in section 6, after each phase of our stakeholder engagement programme, we produced a synthesis report summarising all of the key feedback received.
 This helps to provide the physical thread between the engagement conducted, the feedback collected, and the decisions made in response.
-It enables us to demonstrate at the end of each stage of engagement, whose feedback has shaped our plans and proposals at that point, and in addition, gives our stakeholders assurance that key items of feedback have not been overlooked. - 3.27.
-To clearly demonstrate the impact of feedback on our Business Plan, in 2018 we agreed with stakeholders that we would publish four versions of our plan for them to scrutinise (see figure SA-03.14).
-This meant that we published two draft versions of our Business Plan ahead of the first submission to Ofgem in July 2021 and will be consulting again ahead of our final submission to Ofgem in December 2021.
-This will maximise the opportunity for stakeholders to understand how we have arrived at our proposals and to provide additional input.
+It enables us to demonstrate at the end of each stage of engagement, whose feedback has shaped our plans and proposals at that point, and in addition, gives our stakeholders assurance that key items of feedback have not been overlooked. - 4.27.
+To clearly demonstrate the impact of feedback on our Business Plan, in 2018 we agreed with stakeholders that we would publish four versions of our plan for them to scrutinise (see figure SA-05.15).
+This meant that we published two draft versions of our Business Plan ahead of the first submission to Ofgem in July 2021 and consulted again ahead of our final submission.
+This has maximised the opportunity for stakeholders to understand how we have arrived at our proposals and to provide additional input.

-Figure SA-03.13: Summary of WPD's approach to collect, organise and visualise stakeholder feedback received
+Figure SA-05.14: Summary of WPD's approach to collect, organise and visualise stakeholder feedback received